 Some patients shy away from cosmetic surgery because they are concerned about the scars that will be left behind.
 While it is true that nearly every surgery produces some type of scar, patients have more control over the extent of the scarring than they think.
-At Physician’s Clinic of Iowa, Plastic Surgery, Dr. Kahlil Andrews offers the latest techniques to minimize scars after surgery.
+At Dr. Andrews Plastic Surgery, Dr. Kahlil Andrews offers the latest techniques to minimize scars after surgery.

 The process of scar formation is a complex one that involves the body’s natural healing mechanism.
 When an injury occurs or an incision is made, the body goes to work producing collagen to close the wound and prevent infection.
 However, tension at the wound site may prompt the body to produce more collagen than it needs, which results in unsightly scarring.